beloved2017/test2/README.md

 # The Test4

 With Christ on my side am going to places.
+Don't forget to always preach Christ and Him Crucified